 Explore DevTools Network panel

-This codelab walks you through the process of interpreting all of the network traffic for a more complex sample application.
-At the end of the exercise, you'll have the skills you need to figure out what your own web application's loading, and when each of the requests are being made.
+This codelab walks you through the process of interpreting all of the network traffic for a somewhat complex sample application.
+At the end of the exercise, you'll have the skills you need to figure out what your own web application is loading and when it's making each request.

 The screenshots and instructions in this codelab assume that you're using Chrome.
 Each browser has its own DevTools experience, which might not match what you see in this codelab.